-CRM or eCommerce for B2B Sales?
-I never thought I would ask that question.
 Until a few years ago, CRM and eCommerce systems were very separate entities.
-However, thanks to the fascinating constant evolution of technology, these systems are evolving to the point of having overlapping functionality in some cases.
-The intention of this article is to help companies select the correct type of system when it comes to improving their B2B sales.
+However, thanks to the constant evolution of technology, these systems have evolved to the point of overlapping functionality.

-Modern cloud CRM systems work well on any device, including smartphones and tablets.
+Modern cloud CRM systems (like CRM edge) work well on any device, including smartphones and tablets.
 They can also place simple orders either natively or through some customization.
-Some CRM solution vendors provide an online customer portal solution where clients can place orders online in a simple page or pages.
-However, despite these customer portals, a CRM system is mostly designed to support the sales teams, not the buyers.
+Some CRM solution vendors provide an online customer portal where clients can place orders online in a simple page.
+However, despite these customer portals, a CRM system is mostly designed from a sales team standpoint, not the view of the customer.

-With a CRM solution, the sales reps can also interact as a team, plan their calls and meetings, schedule follow-up activities, write notes, update their sales pipeline info, produce simple quotes and place orders that are usually routed to an ERP system.
-With these CRM solutions, managers can also have a consolidated view of his/her team´s sales efforts and pipeline data.
+A CRM solution also allows sales marketing reps to interact as a team, plan calls and meetings, schedule follow-up activities, write notes, update pipelines, oversee customer relationship management, produce simple quotes, and place orders that are usually routed to an ERP system.
+With these CRM solutions, managers have a consolidated view of their team’s real-time sales efforts and long term pipeline data.

-Companies selling to corporate customers (B2B) need to provide contract/negotiated pricing and catalogs to specific clients.
-Catalogs can have thousands to millions of items, with a variety of attributes and sometimes products that are created by a combination of others (configurable products).
-These companies need to offer discounts to their customers based on volume and other criteria.
-Prices have to include taxes and shipping costs that may vary depending on the client’s location and type of product.
+B2B commerce companies need to provide negotiated pricing and catalogs to specific clients.
+B2B catalogs often have thousands of items, with a variety of attributes and products that are created by a combination of others, such as configurable products.
+Companies also need to offer discounts to their clients based on volume and other criteria.
+Prices have to include taxes and shipping costs that may vary depending on the B2B customer’s location and type of product.

-For the buyer, it is a logged-in experience (corporate users log-in to access the eCommerce portal), so the eCommerce system has to be able to manage accounts and users.
-Also, some corporate clients want to have a “B2C-like” experience when purchasing online, what means functionality such as responsive pages, product images and videos, shopping cart, recommendations, wish lists, powerful search, etc. Other companies want to be able to upload an Excel purchase list on the eCommerce portal and have that transformed into an order.
+Buyers will be logged in, and so eCommerce systems have to manage accounts and users.
+Some corporate clients want to have a “B2C-like” experience when purchasing online, which means functions such as responsive pages, product images and videos, shopping carts, recommendations, wish lists, powerful search, and other customer service features.
+Other customers want to be able to upload an Excel purchase list on the eCommerce portal and have that transformed into an order.

-Even the best CRM solution out there cannot beat the functionality of a modern cloud eCommerce solution with B2B capabilities.
-In addition, using a CRM system to place orders usually requires extensive customization and/or implementation effort to deal with simple ordering scenarios.
+Even the best integrated CRM solution cannot beat the functionality of a modern cloud eCommerce solution with B2B capabilities.
+Additionally, using a CRM system to place orders usually requires extensive customization or implementation efforts.

-Modern cloud eCommerce platforms offer a lot of important B2B functionality such as account and user management, approval workflows, multiple catalogs and multiple price lists, volume discounts, multi-site capabilities, responsive pages and are easy to interface with other systems via REST API´s, offering a great mobile and desktop experience.
+Modern cloud eCommerce platforms offer important B2B functionality: account and user management, approval workflows, multiple catalogs, multiple price lists, volume discounts, multi-site capabilities, and responsive pages.
+They are easy to interface with other systems via REST APIs, offering a great mobile and desktop experience.

 However, eCommerce B2B systems do not offer great CRM functionality, and they shouldn't.
 They were not designed for that.
 They are systems designed to handle transactions, not to coordinate sales activities and pipeline.
-CRM systems are the ones who “invaded'' the eCommerce B2B space, not the other way round.
+CRM systems “invaded'' the eCommerce B2B space, not the other way round.

-Although there is somewhat of a “grey area” between modern CRM and B2B eCommerce systems, this article attempts to show both systems are still specialized in what they do better: eCommerce for transactions and CRM for coordinating the sales teams and pipeline.
+Although there is somewhat of a “grey area” between modern CRM and B2B eCommerce systems, both systems are still specialized in what they do best: eCommerce for transactions and CRM for coordinating sales teams.